 6.1.3.
 All athletes competing at all IFMA international level events must have a completed the IFMA Athlete’s Medical Declaration form signed by their doctors prior to leaving their home countries for an event.
 This form must be duly completed and submitted together with their boxer’s book at weigh–in.

 All Junior 16-17 and Senior division athletes will also be required to submit laboratory test results for HIV, Hepatitis B and C. The laboratory test results must be no older than 6 months prior to competition date.
 Failure to submit this form at weigh–in will result in the athlete not being permitted to compete.
-The form can be found on the IFMA website at the following link
+The form can be found on the IFMA website under the “Athlete Health & Safety” drop down menu.

 6.2 Weight Classification